A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Likelihood and Bayesian Estimation

-Lastly, all the IMH iterates (still discarding the first 2,000 iterates) are employed to calculate the VaR and ES forecasts, the posterior mean of which is used as the final tail risk forecasts.
+Lastly, all the IMH iterates (still discarding the first 2000 iterates) are employed to calculate the VaR and ES forecasts, the posterior means of which are used as the final tail risk forecasts.

 {